tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/clickhouse.md

 ClickHouse® is a high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).

-Tapdata Cloud supports the creation of data pipelines with ClickHouse as the target database.
-The following article provides a comprehensive guide on how to add ClickHouse to Tapdata Cloud.
+TapData Cloud supports the creation of data pipelines with ClickHouse as the target database.
+The following article provides a comprehensive guide on how to add ClickHouse to TapData Cloud.

 ## Supported Versions